conjur-cookbooks/conjur/OFFLINE.md

 Since this is a Chef cookbook, the Chef client and cookbooks need to be downloaded and available on the host system.
 The Chef client can be installed [from here](https://downloads.chef.io/chef-client/).
 Once the Chef client has been pre-installed on a machine, `conjurize` (see below) can be told to point to it.

 The `conjur` cookbook and all dependency cookbooks can be downloaded as a tarball from this GitHub repo.
-Download the latest tar.gz file [from this repository's Releases](https://github.com/conjur-cookbooks/conjur/releases).
-Upload this tar.gz file to a secure location of your choosing that your machines can reach.
+Download the latest tar.gz file [from this repository's Releases](https://github.com/conjur-cookbooks/conjur/releases) to a local directory or upload it to an internal location.

 Shipped with the [Conjur CLI](https://developer.conjur.net/cli), the [conjurize tool](https://developer.conjur.net/reference/tools/utilities/conjurize.html) has two flags that allow you to use a local Chef install and cookbook tarball, instead of pulling them from the internet.